Skip to content

 Merkur 34c and Edwin Jagger DE89 razors placed in hand together

-The Merkur 34C and Edwin Jagger DE89 are both great safety razor options for beginners to wet shaving with safety razors and for those who prefer a mild shave or have a daily shave routine.
+The Merkur 34C and Edwin Jagger DE89 are both excellent safety razor options for beginners to wet shaving with safety razors, as well as for those who prefer a mild shave or have a daily shaving routine.

-These were two razors that I used when I first got started with safety razors.
-I am glad I was pointed in the direction of these, as they proved to give me an easy introduction to the world of wet shaving with a safety razor.
+These were the two razors I used when I first started using safety razors.
+I am glad I was pointed in the direction of these, as they provided an easy introduction to the world of wet shaving with a safety razor.

-Now, if I had to choose one of them or recommend one, I would find that easy for myself as I am very fond of the Merkur 34C.
-However, if I had to recommend one, I am not sure, as they both offer similarities and some big differences, and one razor might suit one guy best and not suit another.
+Now, if I had to choose one or recommend one, I would find that easy for myself, as I am very fond of the Merkur 34C.
+However, if I had to recommend one, I’m not sure, as they both offer similarities and some significant differences, and one razor might suit one person best while not being suitable for another.

 That’s why…………

-I’m going to share the differences and similarities between the 34C and DE89 and also tell you about my own shaving experiences in the hope that I will give you a better idea of which razor would suit you best.
+I’m going to share the differences and similarities between the 34C and DE89, and also tell you about my own shaving experiences, in the hope that I can give you a better idea of which razor would suit you best.

 Video

-The YouTube video I created for this razor comparison might provide some additional information, and/or the visuals might help you out.
+The YouTube video I created for this razor comparison may provide additional information, and the visuals might also be helpful.

 Features & Design Comparison